-Santaliya lives with her father and her mother.
-She is responsible for cleaning.
+Santaliya makes her home with her father and her mother.
+Cleaning is her household duty.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
 There are 2 children in the family.

 Your love and support will help Santaliya to receive the assistance she needs to develop her potential.
 Please pray for her.